 Michigan Tech Board Approves Budget, Lowest Tuition Increase in 8 Years

-At a special meeting on June 21, 2012, Michigan Technological University’s Board of Control approved a general fund budget of $165.5 million for fiscal year 2013, which starts July 1, 2012.
+At a special meeting on June 21, 2012, Michigan Technological University’s Board of Trustees approved a general fund budget of $165.5 million for fiscal year 2013, which starts July 1, 2012.
 The general fund, which covers the operating expenses of the University, is one of five components of the current fund, which will total 256.5 million for FY2013.

 The general fund budget includes a tuition increase of 3.9 percent for Michigan resident undergraduates, less than the 4 percent cap set by the state for universities to receive tuition restraint funding.
 The average tuition for Michigan residents will be $14,448, an increase of $538 over FY2012.